How to Upgrade or Downgrade a MailPoet Plan

-Since we charge our customers by the number of subscribers they have on their MailPoet's lists, it does not matter to our service if you are just sending to a list with just a few subscribers.
-All of them with the status "Subscribed", "Inactive" and "Unconfirmed" are used to calculate your total number of subscribers.
+Subscriber count: Since we charge our customers by the number of subscribers they have on their MailPoet lists, it does not matter to our service if you are sending to a list with just a few subscribers.
+All of them with the status "Subscribed", "Inactive", or "Unconfirmed" are used to calculate your total number of subscribers.
 Read more about it here.

-If you go over the subscriber's limit for your existing sending plan, you can easily upgrade it to a higher plan.
+If you go over the subscriber limit for your current plan, you can easily upgrade it to a higher plan.

-1. Go to your MailPoet 3 account and click on the Manage link for the plan you want to upgrade:
+1. Go to your MailPoet account and click on the "Upgrade, cancel or reset domain" link for the plan you want to upgrade:

-3. Check the limit and the price for the higher plan you're upgrading to and confirm the upgrade by clicking on the "Yes, upgrade now" button:
+Check the plan type, subscriber limit, and the price for the plan you're upgrading to, and then confirm the upgrade by clicking on the "Pay" button.

 Upgrading a subscription often results in a proration, which means a charge adjustment.
 We calculate the difference between the two plans based on the time the subscription upgrade was done.

 When upgrading to a higher plan, our system automatically creates a new and separate invoice with the proration adjustment.
 As a new billing cycle starts, they'll pay for the full price for the new plan and receive a credit for the unused portion of the old plan to be used to purchase the new subscription.